keboola/developers-docs/extend/registration/index.md

 your request.
 If you do not work for a company, create a vendor with your name (even a single component has to be assigned to a vendor).

 In order to create a **new vendor**, a Keboola Administrator has to approve your request, and you will receive a development project in KBC.
-Also, you should provide us with a channel for receiving internal errors from your applications.
+Also, you need to provide us with a channel for receiving internal errors from your applications.
 Basically anything supported by [Papertrail notifications](https://help.papertrailapp.com/kb/how-it-works/alerts#supported-services) is available, though e-mail or a Slack channel is most commonly used.

 {: .image-popup}